Angélica Vale: Acting career

 Vale was one of eight people featured on the cover of People en Español's "Los 50 Más Bellos" 2007 yearly issue and was featured alone on the July 2007 cover of the magazine, reportedly more because of her recent popularity than because of her overall lengthy career (as many people in the business had stated that she was finally getting the international attention that she had come to deserve after laboring her talents so long and having very little ethical and commercial success).

 In April 2007, People en Español announced that Vale would make a special guest appearance on Ugly Betty, in which she'd reprise her Lety role in the episode "A Tree Grows in Guadalajara," but instead she played a Lety look-alike named Angélica, who was a dental assistant, in the season finale.
 Although her mother officially left Televisa after both actresses appeared on Mujeres Asesinas in 2009, Vale is still with Televisa, having most recently appeared on Parodiando.

+After a 10-year absence from telenovelas, she starred in the Telemundo telenovela "La Fan," her fourth leading role.
+Alongside her were Juan Pablo Espinosa, Gabriel Porras, Scarlet Ortiz, and other actors.

+In 2015, Angélica signed an exclusive contract with the American network Telemundo, where she has already worked on two projects: the program "¡Qué Noche!" and the telenovela "La Fan."

+In 2018, she returned to Televisa to star in the telenovela "Y Mañana Será Otro Día," produced by Carlos Moreno Laguillo, alongside Diego Olivera and Alejandra Barros.

+In dubbing, she is known for being the voice of Ellie in the Ice Age franchise, beginning with the second film.
+She was also the original voice of Bibi in *Una película de huevos*, *Otra película de huevos y un pollo*, *Un gallo con muchos huevos*, *Un rescate de huevitos*, *Huevitos congelados*, and Coco.